joomla-projects/joomla-cypress/README.md

 The Cypress API is extended with [custom commands](https://docs.cypress.io/api/cypress-api/custom-commands).
 As Cypress custom commands, all `joomla-cypress` extended commands return an `Cypress.Chainable`.

-The target Joomla installation requires the language `en-GB` for the Joomla administrator user used.
+The target Joomla installation requires the language `en-GB` for the used Joomla administrator user.

-All extended commands use Cypress logging, with messages formatted in bold type at the beginning and enclosed with double dashes at the end.
+All added commands use Cypress logging, with messages formatted in bold type at the beginning and double hyphens at the end.
 These log messages can be observed when running the Cypress GUI.
 This consistent logging format helps to easily identify the steps and status of the custom commands during test execution.
 For example:

 **Install an extension from file upload**<br />
+...
 --Install an extension from file upload--

 The Cypress custom commands for Joomla are grouped into the following categories: